-Larry was elected chairperson in 2017 and brings a lot of experience for watershed planning and science.
-Larry is a long time resident of the watershed.
+Larry was elected chairperson in 2017 and brings a lot of experience to us for watershed planning and science.
+Larry is a long-time resident of the watershed.
 He created an earlier Sparkill Creek watershed effort called the Sparkill Creek Conservancy with Greg Mercurio, former Vice Chair of the SCWA.

 Larry is presently a member of the Orangetown Environmental Committee, and a member of the Stormwater/ Groundwater Committee of the Rockland Task Force on Water Resources Management.
 He is also a former member of the Orangetown Architectural and Community Appearance Board, and Director of the Tappan Historical Society.

 Christine Wooden, Recording Secretary

 Christina Wooden is a Sparkill creekside resident who joined the group several years ago and has been dedicatedly taking part in all our actions.
-Christina is a writer and brings communication skills and a knack for getting things done.
+Christina is a writer and brings us her communication skills and a knack for getting things done.